junxit/us-congress-bills-116/metadata.md

 - 2019-12-05 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2534.
 - 2019-12-05 — The Speaker designated the Honorable Terri A. Sewell to act as Chairwoman of the Committee.
 - 2019-12-05 — The previous question was ordered pursuant to the rule.
+- 2019-12-09 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.